Anaizing/soggy-ink/src/pages/02-02-2018/index.md

 Say we have a person.js file and also a utility.js file and we need to use all or part of both in a third file called app.js

-These are two ways in which to export/import files.
-On the left we have person.js
+Here are two ways in which to export/import files.
+On the left we have person.js which will export the `person` component